 Symposium History

-The MBA Roundtable organizes an annual curriculum symposium to explore in-depth a specific trend or topic related to curricular or co-curricular strategy, design, or delivery.
+The Graduate Business Curriculum Roundtable organizes an annual curriculum symposium to explore in-depth a specific trend or topic related to curricular or co-curricular strategy, design, or delivery.

-Symposia are hosted by an MBAR member school and the agenda is developed by an Advisory Committee composed of member school representatives.
+Symposia are hosted by a Roundtable member school and the agenda is developed by an Advisory Committee composed of member school representatives.
 In addition to expert led presentations and panels, the Symposia agenda is designed specifically for participants to discuss issues, exchange ideas, and cultivate networks.

 Previous Symposia